ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_collins13ipcc.rst

 Overview
 --------

 The goal is to create a standard recipe for creating selected Figures from IPCC AR5 Chapter 12 on "Long-term Climate Change: Projections, Commitments and Irreversibility".
-These include maps showing the change in a variable between historical and future periods, zonal means for 3D variables, timeseries showing the change in certain variables from historical to future periods for multiple scenarios, and maps visualizing change in variables normalized by global mean temperature change (pattern scaling) as in Collins et al., 2013.
+These include figures showing the change in a variable between historical and future periods, e.g. maps (2D variables), zonal means (3D variables), timeseries showing the change in certain variables from historical to future periods for multiple scenarios, and maps visualizing change in variables normalized by global mean temperature change (pattern scaling) as in Collins et al., 2013.

 Available recipes and diagnostics